Oxsomi/core3/docs/graphics_api.md

 ### Used functions and obtained

 - Obtained through GraphicsDeviceRef's createPipelinesGraphics and createPipelinesCompute.
-- Used in CommandListRef's bindPipeline.
+- Used in CommandListRef's bindComputePipeline & bindGraphicsPipeline.

 ### PipelineGraphicsInfo